Our Essential Services

 Public school is free for all citizens and foreign residents.

-The table below shows the different school levels and corresponding ages in Portugal:
+Below are the different school levels and corresponding ages in Portugal.

 The school year starts mid-September and ends in June.
 There are three school terms in a year, usually preceding holiday breaks.

 The first term is from September to December, followed by two weeks of holiday for Christmas and New Year.
 The second term starts in January and ends two weeks before Easter.
 After Easter break comes the third and final school term, from the Tuesday after Easter to mid-June.

 When attending a Portuguese school, you should expect different grading scales in different school levels.

 Basic education (years 1–9) uses a five-point qualitative grading scale:

 The minimum passing grade is 50%, which corresponds to suficiente or satisfactory.